 Climate and Geoengineering

 Numerous studies suggest that so-called ‘climate engineering’ technologies might need to play a key role in the future.
-Hardly anybody proposes today such technologies, such as injecting aerosols into the atmosphere ‘to dim the sun’.
-And yet, the research on such ideas is exploding, and critical scholars of earth system governance cannot ignore these debates.
+One proposed technology is for example the massive spraying of aerosols into the atmosphere ‘to dim the sun’.
+Research on such ideas is exploding, and critical scholars of earth system governance cannot ignore these debates.

-My own interest is related to my critical analysis of planetary justice and green colonialism.
-I am particularly interested in the fact that such technologies carry major risks for developing countries who are often especially vulnerable to, and lack adaptive capacity to deal with, the impacts of such new technologies.
-In this situation, one would expect that developing countries – especially the least developed countries that are most vulnerable – play a central role in the emerging discourse on climate engineering.
-And yet, as my research (with Ina Möller) shows, the discussion about whether and how to engage with these technologies is shaped by experts from just a small set of countries in the Global North.
-Knowledge production around climate engineering is still heavily dominated by the major research institutions in North America and Europe.
+My initial interest in this topic related to my work on planetary justice and the fact that such technologies carry major risks for developing countries that are especially vulnerable to, and lack adaptive capacity to deal with, the impacts of such planetary-scale interventions.
+As my research (with Ina Möller) shows, the discussion about whether and how to engage with these technologies is shaped by experts from just a small set of countries in the Global North.
+Knowledge production around climate engineering is heavily dominated by the major research institutions in North America and Europe.

 Related research includes: